MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 }
 ```

-## Scenario 2: Invoke barcode scanning UI programmatically from AL
+## Scenario 2: Invoke barcode scanning programmatically from AL

 With this scenario, you add logic in AL to start the barcode scanning UI when a certain operation occurs or conditions are met.
 For example, barcode scanning can start when a user selects an action or link.
 Or, when some semi-automated logic or trigger is invoked (for instance, when a page opens).
 This scenario uses the same camera-based scanning technology as scenario 1 and returns the scanned barcode value to AL code for further processing.

 The basic steps for implementing this scenario are:

-1. Define the barcode scanner provider by declaring a variable for the CameraBarcodeScannerProvider.
+1. Define the barcode scanner provider by declaring a DotNet variable for the `CameraBarcodeScannerProvider``.
 1. Verify the barcode scanner provider exists in context of the client.
 For example, if the user is working in the Business Central web client, this step returns false.
 1. Create the barcode scanner.
 For example, this step could inside a page action.
 1. Call the camera action on the device.
-1. Depending on whether the barcode is scanned successfully, call either the BarcodeAvailable or BarcodeFailure triggers.
+1. Depending on whether the barcode is scanned successfully, call either the `BarcodeAvailable` or `BarcodeFailure` triggers.

 This following code shows an example of how to start the barcode scanning when a page opens.

 > [!TIP]
-> For a detailed implementation in the Business Central base application, refer to source code of the **Item Tracking Lines** page (ItemTrackingLines.Page.al).
+> For a detailed implementation as used in the Business Central base application, refer to source code of the **Item Tracking Lines** page (ItemTrackingLines.Page.al).

 ```al
 page 50100 "MyALPage"